 Berhalter and his wife Rosalind have been married for fourteen years, and they have four children: 12-year-old Sebastian, 10-year-old Santana, six-year-old Lily and six-month-old Delilah.
 The Berhalters enjoy traveling together, cooking, golf and reading in their spare time.

-Asher Mendelsohn is in his first season with the Crew and joined the Black & Gold on November 20, 2013 as the club’s Director of Soccer Operations.
+Asher Mendelsohn is in his first season with the Crew SC and joined the Black & Gold on November 20, 2013 as the club’s Director of Soccer Operations.
 He joined Sporting Director and Head Coach Gregg Berhalter’s staff from U.S. Soccer, where he last served as Director of Referees, Coaching Administration and Development Academy Programs.

 Bringing nine years of experience with the U.S. Soccer Federation, Mendelsohn first served as Member Services Coordinator for two years before the creation of the U.S. Soccer Development Academy, which emerged in 2007 as the top-tier for the nation’s youth soccer ranks.
 He transitioned to a role as Manager of the Development Academy for three years before accepting the expansive position of Director of Referees, Coaching Administration and Development Academy Programs, a job he held for more than four years.
 In 2012, he was instrumental in Major League Soccer’s formation of the Professional Referee Organization (PRO), the group responsible for managing the referee program in professional soccer leagues in the United States and Canada.

-Maaskant joins the Crew with 24 years of professional soccer experience, including the last 15 seasons as a Head Coach.
+Maaskant joins Crew SC with 24 years of professional soccer experience, including the last 15 seasons as a Head Coach.
 As a player, he earned topflight stops primarily in Holland as well as a stint in the Scottish Premiership.
 In Holland, he laced-up for Go Ahead Eagles (1989-1990) and FC Emmen (1990-1991) before joining Motherwell FC in Scotland.
-When Maaskant returned to Holland once more, joining FC Zwolle (1992-1995), the midfielder played with the Crew’s Sporting Director and Head Coach Gregg Berhalter on Berhalter’s first club from 1994-1995.
+When Maaskant returned to Holland once more, joining FC Zwolle (1992-1995), the midfielder played with Crew SC’s Sporting Director and Head Coach Gregg Berhalter on Berhalter’s first club from 1994-1995.
 Maaskant would play with Dutch club Excelsior Rotterdam from 1995-1996, rounding out his eight-year professional career.

 Most recently, Maaskant arrives from a coaching stint at Belarusian side Dinamo Minsk.
 His head coaching tenure has also included Dutch First Division and Second Division club management as well as time in the United States in the Premier Development League with the Houston Dutch Lions in 2012.